 Dogs CAN eat fruit salads

 As long as you feed your dog the meat of fruits such as strawberries, blueberries, apples, melons, and bananas, it’ll be a sweet treat for them to safely eat!
 Blueberries and apples, in particular, are so rich in vitamin and minerals that both are considered “super foods” you need to start feeding your dog.
 But take care when choosing which fruits go into your salad, because dog find grapes (and therefore raisins) incredibly toxic, even if they’re seedless or peeled.
 Experts don’t know exactly why dogs can’t eat grapes, but it’s wise to keep them safely out of reach.

 Dogs CANNOT eat yeast

-We all know before we bake bread, the dough needs to rise and yeast won’t make any exceptions of when and where it’ll rise, especially your dog’s stomach.
-If consumed by your dog, yeast will swell inside and the dough will begin to stretch your dog’s abdomen and can cause severe pain.
-Yeast also ferments the dough to make it rise, producing alcohol which can lead to possible alcohol poisoning.
+In order to bake bread, the dough needs to rise — and yeast won’t make any exceptions inside your dog’s stomach.
+If your dog consumes anything with yeast, the dough will begin to stretch your dog’s abdomen and can cause severe pain.
+Yeast also ferments dough in order to make it rise, producing alcohol which can lead to possible alcohol poisoning.

 Dogs CAN eat pasta

 As long as your noodles are cooked, pasta — which includes simple ingredients like flour, water, and eggs — is safe for your dog to eat.